tatsutakein-jp/asis-app/README.md

 ## License

-asis app is distributed under the terms of the MIT License.
+tobe app is distributed under the terms of the MIT License.
 See the [license](LICENSE) for more information.